 String Lights and Other Camp Illumination Options

-Lanterns are the most ubiquitous form of camp lighting, but there are several other fun and unique alternatives worth a mention here.
-Our favorite is Mpowerd’s popular Luci Solar String Lights listed above, which create more of a cozy, intimate setting at camp and come with all the requisite features for regular outdoor use, including a built-in solar panel for recharging, USB port for powering electronics, and good weather resistance.
-Revel Gear makes another quality design in their Trail Hound string lights, although they don’t have a built-in battery and therefore must be connected to a power source.
-A couple other fun alternatives are BioLite’s sun-powered SunLight and SiteLight String, a daisy-chained lighting system that can be powered by a BioLite lantern or any USB power source.
-These designs all lack the versatility of standard lanterns, but they can be a fun supplementary option for those that get out a lot and like to customize the setting and atmosphere at camp.
+Lanterns are the most ubiquitous form of camp lighting, but there are several other fun and unique alternatives worth mentioning.
+Our favorite is Mpowerd’s Luci Solar String Lights listed above, which create a cozy, intimate setting at camp and come with all the requisite features for regular outdoor use, including a built-in solar panel for recharging, USB port for powering electronics, and good weather resistance.
+Revel Gear makes another quality design in their Trail Hound string lights, although they don’t have a built-in battery and must be connected to a power source.
+A couple other fun alternatives are Mpowerd’s Luci Solar Site Lights, which boast six “nodes” that can be separated or strung together, and BioLite’s SiteLight String, a daisy-chained lighting system that can be powered by a BioLite lantern or any USB power source.
+These designs lack the versatility of standard lanterns, but they can be a fun supplementary option for those who get out a lot and like to customize the atmosphere at camp.

 Camping Lanterns for Backpacking